 My main field of research is Computational Linguistics, or Natural Language Processing, that is making computers understand and process human languages.
 I have worked at the interface between academic and industry research, on projects ranging from formal grammars development to machine translation tools or dialogue systems with virtual advisors.
 More recently, I have become interested in the question of communication in aviation.

-In 2010, I joined MARCS at the University of Western Sydney, where I manage AusTalk, a large speech data collection project (see the SBS News program) and the Human Communication Virtual Laboratory Project.
+In 2010, I joined MARCS at the University of Western Sydney, where I manage AusTalk, a large speech data collection project (see the SBS News program) and Alveo, a Human Communication Virtual Laboratory (see the video).

 I am an Honorary Associate in the Department of Linguistics at the University of Sydney, where I have taught the “Syntax” and “Syntax of English” subjects.
 I also regularly give invited lectures on “Human communication” in the Aviation course at the University of New South Wales.